azharlabs/papert-code/docs/development/deployment.md

-# Qwen Code Execution and Deployment
+# Papert Code Execution and Deployment

-This document describes how to run Qwen Code and explains the deployment architecture that Qwen Code uses.
+This document describes how to run Papert Code and explains the deployment architecture that Papert Code uses.

-## Running Qwen Code
+## Running Papert Code

-There are several ways to run Qwen Code.
+There are several ways to run Papert Code.
 The option you choose depends on how you intend to use it.

 ---

 ### 1. Standard installation (Recommended for typical users)

-This is the recommended way for end-users to install Qwen Code.
-It involves downloading the Qwen Code package from the NPM registry.
+This is the recommended way for end-users to install Papert Code.
+It involves downloading the Papert Code package from the NPM registry.

 - **Global install:**